Leaching analysis laboratory according to USP 1663 and USP 1664

 The FILAB laboratory, expert in materials analysis and characterization, offers guidance to manufacturers on how to assess and control potential contamination of pharmaceutical products by packaging materials.

-ICH Q3D analysis of heavy metals and elemental impurities by ICP-MS
+Analysis of heavy metals and elemental impurities ICH Q3D by ICP-MS

 FILAB laboratory is COFRAC ISO 17025 accredited on the following scope, since 2015: Analysis and determination of elemental impurities and minerals including heavy metals by ICP-AES and ICP-MS in cosmetic and pharmaceutical products according to European Pharmacopoeia 2.4.20 and USP 233